Digital Humanities & Culture

 Entry requirements

-• Applicants whose first language is not English will need to provide evidence of proficiency in English via a recognised English language qualification in line with the requirements as laid down in Postgraduate Calendar Part 3 Section 1.5 Language of Instruction.
-A minimum IELTS score of 6.5 in each category or its equivalent.
+Students whose first language is not English will need to prove their proficiency in the language with a recognised English language qualification in line with the requirements within Postgraduate Calendar Part 3 Section 1.5 Language of Instruction.
+A minimum IELTS score of 6.5 in each category or its equivalent is required.

 Application and next steps

 You may apply at any point between the applications being opened in the autumn, and the closing date being reached in the summer.
 However, the course is popular, and applications are handled on a first-come first-served basis.
-So, you are strongly advised to apply early in order to avoid disappointment.
+You are strongly advised to apply early in order to avoid disappointment.

 Required Materials